apache/skywalking-rust/README.md

     {
         // Generate an Entry Span when a request is received.
         // An Entry Span is generated only once per context.
-        // You should assign a variable name to guard the span not be dropped immediately. let _span = ctx.create_entry_span("op1");
+        // Assign a variable name to guard the span not to be dropped immediately. let _span = ctx.create_entry_span("op1");

         // Something...